ibm-cloud-docs/log-analysis/infrastructure/kube.md

 ## [Optional] Step 2.
-Configure a cluster to forward API audit logs to LogDNA
+Configure a cluster to forward API audit logs
 {: #kube_step2}

-If you want to analyze the cluster's API audit logs through the IBM Log Analysis with Log Analysis instance, you must configure your cluster
+If you want to analyze the cluster's API audit logs through the {{site.data.keyword.la_full_notm}} instance, you must configure your cluster.